digst/cloud/design.md

 # Initial Architecture <br> GovCloud PaaS<br> Statens IT

 This document is an initial architecture for a project aimed at establishing the first version of a new operating model at Statens IT that uses cloud technologies to provide a managed platform for agile application development.
 The architecture describes which decisions that has been made and why for selected elements in a reference model.
-Decisions reflect the needs identified for the first know applications and support a longer strategic perspective on the use of cloud technologies in the Danish public sector.
+Decisions reflect the needs identified for the first know applications and support a longer strategic perspective on the increased use of cloud technologies in the Danish public sector.

-The first use of the document supports a decision of how to best host meterological and climate data free of charge for government and private data users starting from late 2019.
+The first use of the document supports a decision of how to best host meterological and climate data free of charge for government and private data users starting from late 2019 and supporting agile development of a public sector registry by the Agency for Digitisation.

 Edited in September 2018 by [Mads Hjorth](mailto:madsh@digst.dk), Digitaliseringsstyrelsen.